HubertX04/HubertX04/README.md

 ## Projects Showcase 🚀
 I'm passionate about turning ideas into reality, and my projects reflect that enthusiasm.
 You can explore all of my creative endeavors on [LinkedIn](https://www.linkedin.com/in/hubert-kowalski-gd04/).
 From coding adventures to hardware experiments, each project has its own story to tell.

+I do and create my own tasks on the fly.
+Here is the link to my account: https://www.spoj.com/WSDOCPP/users/hubert8645/

 ## Connect with Me on LinkedIn
 Let's expand our professional networks!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/hubert-kowalski-gd04/) to stay updated on my latest projects, interests, and tech discoveries.